dannyneil/edbn/README.md

 * edbn_95.52.mat is a spiking network that achieves 95.52% recognition accuracy on the MNIST database of handwritten digits.
 * mnist_uint8.mat contains the MNIST network in matlab UINT8 format, courtesy of the [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox) and ultimately Yann LeCun.

-Lastly, the source file that created the 95.52% accurate MNIST network is generated with [good_train.m](good_train.m).
+The source file that created the 95.52% accurate MNIST network is generated with [good_train.m](good_train.m).

+Finally, the script [edbn_brian_test.m](edbn_brian_test.m) demonstrates loading a trained network in the BRIAN neural network simulator, feeding it Poisson inputs from the MNIST database, and calculating the resulting output classification.

 ### Questions
 Please feel free to reach out here if you have any questions or difficulties.
 I'm happy to help guide you.